-- What is a battery? - A device that produces electrical energy from the stored chemical energy and produces electricity. - Electric battery was invented by Volta in 1790s in Italy - It was made of disks of zinc and silver based on his research that certain combinations of materials produce a greater electromotive force (emf), or potential, than others - Simplest batteries contain two plates made of dissimilar metals, electrodes - Electrodes are immersed in a solution, electrolyte - This unit is called a cell and many of these form a battery - Zinc and Iron in the figure are called terminals
+- What is a battery? - A device that produces electrical energy from the stored chemical energy and produces electricity

+Maintains potential difference! - Electric battery was invented by Volta in 1790s in Italy - It was made of disks of zinc and silver based on his research that certain combinations of materials produce a greater electromotive force (emf), or potential, than others - Simplest batteries contain two plates made of dissimilar metals called electrodes - Electrodes are immersed in a solution, the electrolyte - This unit is called a cell and many of these form a battery - Zinc and Iron in the figure are called terminals